|

 premature retirement of the F-111 strike fleet,

-which provides around 50% of the nation's strike capability.
+which provided around 50% of the nation's strike capability.
 In the

 long

-was not optimised for.
+was not defined for.
 It is thus not expected to provide the

 capability advantages historically enjoyed by the RAAF, as it is a